soenneker/soenneker.playwrights.extensions.stealth/README.md

 A .NET extension library for [Microsoft Playwright](https://playwright.dev/dotnet/) that makes browser automation harder to detect.
 It applies launch-argument hardening, context shaping, and init-script evasions so Chromium sessions look more like normal user sessions.

+## Related Repos

+You might also be interested in:

+- [soenneker.playwrights.crawler](https://github.com/soenneker/soenneker.playwrights.crawler) for crawling and mirroring sites to disk with Playwright.
+- [soenneker.playwrights.installation](https://github.com/soenneker/soenneker.playwrights.installation) for ensuring Playwright browsers are installed before first use.

 ## Installation

 ```bash